 After some time, I started feeling “normal” again.
 I hadn’t eaten all day and thought that maybe some food would help settle me.
 At this point I had about 7 or so empty water bottles on my car floor.
 It was all I could seem to take in and no matter how much I drank, I still felt thirsty and didn’t have to go to the bathroom as much as one would think.
 The thought of food made me feel sick, but I decided to force myself to eat a burger.
 I puked in two bites.
 I was pissed.
 I felt like God was beating me down to make me pray.
 I wouldn’t even say grace.
 I’d rather starve.

 A few more bottles of water later, I felt my muscles starting to spasm somewhat.
 It was kind of like I was having a people version of an earthquake.
 Someone later told me it was detoxing.
 I had consumed quite a bit of alcohol in those recent months and apparently my body was pushing it out.
 But at the time I don’t even think I knew what detoxing was, so it just added to my nightmare.
 But in retrospect, I think that what was making this road trip a nightmare wasn’t the physical and mental stuff I was experiencing, it was my stubbornness.
 In some remote part in my mind I knew that I was acting the fool and that I should just pray.
 But, I was looking for an enemy and I chose God because I thought He could handle it.
 Now to some people that would make no sense.
 They would say that the “devil” is the enemy.
 I don’t really like getting into those conversations, but let’s just say that to me the “devil” is a punk.
 He has no power whatsoever.
 Jesus proved that.
 No matter how crazy I was at the time, Jesus was still my homeboy.
 I just couldn’t relate to him at the time.
 I guess I chose to be mad at God, because I couldn’t understand why He created a world where Jesus would have to go out like he did.
 But it wasn’t really so much about Jesus as it was myself.
 I was nowhere in Jesus’ ballpark, but I wanted to be going in that direction and I felt like I had given it my best shot and failed.
-Once I got married, I thought I was all set for sainthood at first.
+Once I got married, I thought I was all set for being a “good Christian Black man”.
 The real root of my anger was that it was so hard.
 I just didn’t get it.

 As I continued to drive, I reflected on my situation trying to figure out how I got so far off track.
 You see, growing up, I have never been a guy that was easily swayed.
 I always had my own mind and never did stuff because people tried to pressure me.
 Not even my parents could make me do something I didn’t want to do.
 I would always consider the consequences of my actions before I did anything.
 If I felt like I could handle them I did the thing and if I couldn’t I didn’t.
 I also had a pretty strong sense of justice and knew what I was willing to die for and what was a waste of time and life.
 I knew that a lot of people had fallen for the world’s hype and I didn’t want any part of it.
 Honestly, I felt like the point of Jesus’ walk was to show us that if death had no power over life, then who could really threaten us.
 It seemed like after him the world would’ve gotten straight, but it seemed to be as wack as ever.
 For all those years, the foundation of my freedom was on what I believed he did, but I guess at that point, I started to feel like he just wasted his time.
 It was almost like no one really was paying attention to him.
 The world really didn’t seem to care.
 The strange thing was, it wasn’t the world that made me think that, it was the church.